meltmedia/jgroups-aws/src/site/markdown/index.md

 All filters must match a node for it to be a cluster member.
 * access_key and secret_key - the access key and secret key for an AWS user with permission to the "ec2:Describe*" action.
 If both of these attributes are not specified, then the instance profile for the EC2 instance will be used (Since version 1.1).
+* credentials_provider_class - the fully qualified name of the com.amazonaws.auth.AWSCredentialsProvider to use (Since version 1.3).
+This option can only be used when the access_key and secret_key options are not provided.

 Setting Up EC2
 --------------